 Actions HMRC Take Against your VAT Arrears

-Issue proceedings would be carried out against you in the local county court.
+Issue proceedings would be carried out against you in the local County Court.
 If HMRC is successful and obtainsjudgment against you, then they will look to enforce that reasonably quickly.
 This will lead to additional costs on top of the VAT that you owe.

 HMRC are now using threat of a winding up petition to a greater extent than before.
 Again, this is the worst situation– should you do nothing about your VAT arrears and the threat of a petition for winding up, then HMRC will exercise the petition.
 Once the petition is advertised, your bank will freeze your account immediately, by law.
-You will encounter this is when you try to make payments and find that nothing goes through because the bank froze the account.
+You will encounter this when you try to make payments and find that nothing goes through because the bank has frozen the account.